The TIE Podcast Summer Session: A Conversation with Steven S. Rogers

 In this episode, TIE editor in chief Alexia Hudson-Ward speaks with Dr. Jones about her critically acclaimed book.
 Dr. Jones talks about voter rights and voter suppression efforts as companion stories in the US.
 She also recounts her experience of having her book banned by a Louisiana public library board.
 (Here’s ALA’s response.)

 In addition to writing, Dr. Jones is a Society of Black Alumni Presidential Professor, Professor of History, and a Professor at the SNF Agora Institute at The Johns Hopkins University.
 She is a legal and cultural historian whose work examines how Black Americans have shaped the story of American democracy.
 Prior to her work in academia, Dr. Jones was a public interest litigator in New York City.
-She holds a PhD from Columbia University and a J.D. from the CUNY School of Law.
+She holds a J.D. from the CUNY School of Law and a PhD from Columbia University.

 Here’s a quick peek into the episode: